michelleconville/drizzle-and-shade/README.md

 The Products page displays a list of all the Products that are sold by Drizzle & Shade.

-        As a shopper I can easily see the products list so that I can see what the site has to offer
+        As a shopper I can easily see the products list so that I can see what the site has to offer As a shopper I can search products by category so that I can easily find what I'm looking for As a shopper I can sort products by rating, price and name so that I can easily find what I'm looking for

 * Products are presented in a grid format, allowing users to browse all products.
 * Each product card includes information such as product name, image, price and rating.